Daquiver1/Frontend-Grading-Assignment/README.md

 ## Usage

 Describe how to use the application, highlighting key functionalities such as logging in, viewing grades, reporting missing grades, and contacting instructors.
+# Grading System Application

+## Getting Started

+### Logging In
+- Navigate to the application's login page.
+- Enter your credentials (username and password).
+- Click the "Login" button.

+Upon successful login, you'll be redirected to the dashboard.

+## Dashboard

+The dashboard provides an overview of your current grades and alerts for missing grades.
+Key features include:

+- A list of courses with respective grades.
+- Alerts for any missing grades.
+- Quick assessment of academic progress.

+## Grade Report

+Access the Grade Report page to view a detailed breakdown of grades for each course.
+Features include:

+- Semester filter for viewing grades by academic period.
+- A table or list displaying courses and grades.
+- Ability to track performance over different semesters.

+## Reporting Missing Grades

+- Identify missing grades on the dashboard or grade report.
+- Navigate to the specific course or grade with the issue.
+- Use the reporting mechanism to notify instructors.
+- Provide additional details or comments when reporting.

+## Contacting Instructors

+- Utilize the contact feature for communication with instructors.
+- Find the contact section, accessible from the dashboard or a dedicated page.
+- Select the course or instructor for communication.
+- Compose messages for concerns, inquiries, or clarification regarding grades.

+## Navigation and User Interface

+- Intuitive navigation between sections.
+- User-friendly interface with clear labels, buttons, and visual cues.

+## Security and Privacy

+- Encrypted user credentials during login.
+- Optional two-factor authentication for enhanced security.
+- Privacy measures for protecting sensitive student data.

+## Help and Support

+- Help or support section for issue resolution.
+- FAQs, documentation, or a support ticket system.

+## Accessibility

+- Design considerations for accessibility, ensuring inclusivity.
+- Alternative text for images and keyboard navigation.

+## Logout

+Always log out of the application when done to secure personal information.

 ## Contribution